 Lights, lights lights!

-Tom and I bought some hot roasted chestnuts to share.
+My partner and I bought some hot roasted chestnuts to share.
 I was really excited about these because I’d never had them before and “Chestnuts roasting on an open fire…” kept playing in my head while I was researching.

 I liked them but I was still kind of disappointed.

-For some reason Because Tom told me about glazed chestnuts, I was expecting them to be quite sweet.
+For some reason Because he told me about glazed chestnuts, I was expecting them to be quite sweet.
 They actually tasted like the white sweet potatoes we used to buy in Martinique, which I found interesting.
 I was also annoyed because chestnuts are bloody frustrating to peel!

 Then I had a cup of Glühwein – wine steeped in spices and dried fruit peels – which I found…disappointing.
 Maybe I just prefer my wine neat, but I found the tannins in the wine were at odds with the fruit and spices.
 Doesn’t mean I won’t try it again, because I also learned there are many different recipes.
 In fact, Austrians throw some rum in their weihnachtspunsch.
 I think they’re on to something though because, well, after about the age of 13, Christmas just isn’t as awesome unless you’re tipsy.